primefaces/primefaces/docs/10_0/components/graphicimage.md

 In a real life application, you can create the _InputStream_ after reading the image from the database.
 For example _java.sql.ResultsSet_ API has the _getBinaryStream()_ method to read blob files stored in database.

-## Displaying Charts with JFreeChart
+## Displaying charts with JFreeChart

 Server side generated charts of JFreeChart can be easily rendered as image: